Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Gases with impurities

-In the present section, those different directions are touched upon by analyzing time evolution of highly-polarized mixtures using effective one-body descriptions.
-The focus is on quench dynamics of impurities in a weakly-interacting harmonically-trapped Bose gas.
-For the purposes of this section, the Hamiltonian of Eq.~(\ref{eq:Hamiltonian_pseudospinor}) can be conveniently re-written in the form ($m_A=m_B=1$, $\hbar=1$, and $\omega=1$)
+The focus of the present section is on 1D systems with a finite number of particles.
+The open question touched upon here is defined as: ``When and how can one use an effective one-body description to study time evolution of such systems?''.
+From the point of view of this review, this question is connected to an exploration of the crossover from few- to many-body physics.
+It is addressed here by considering quench dynamics of impurities in a weakly-interacting harmonically-trapped Bose gas.
+For the sake of clarity, the Hamiltonian of Eq.~(\ref{eq:Hamiltonian_pseudospinor}) can be conveniently re-written in the form ($m_A=m_B=1$, $\hbar=1$, and $\omega=1$)

-where $H_{A}$ describes the bath of $N_A$ majority particles.
-For simplicity, it is assumed that there are no fundamental impurity-impurity interactions, i.e., $g_{BB}=0$; the system is somewhere in between few- and many-body worlds ($N_A\lesssim 100$); the gas is weakly-interacting, so that without impurities it can be described using the mean-field approximation.
+where $H_{A}$ describes the bath of $N_A$ majority particles (cf.~Eq.~(\ref{eq:Hamiltonian_pseudospinor})).
+For simplicity, it is assumed that there are no fundamental impurity-impurity interactions, i.e., $g_{BB}=0$; the system is somewhere in between few- and many-body worlds ($N_A\lesssim 100$); the bath (Bose gas) is weakly-interacting, so that without impurities it can be described using the mean-field approximation.
 The standard way to analyze the Hamiltonian in Eq.~(\ref{eq:ham_imp}) is to consider first the case with $N_B=1$ and then, for cases with $N_B\geq 2$, study impurity-impurity interactions mediated by the environment.
-This approach will also be utilized below.
+This approach will be utilized below.